antonio-leitao/jet/README.md

 # Mastering Verbosity

+### Test Routines

-JET displays the result of each test after it has been run.
+JET displays the result of each test after it has been run, unless the `--quiet` flag is raised.

 - **if it passes** : It displays the tests's `doc`.
 If no `doc` is available, it shows the test's name.
-- **else** : Display's the error/warning/failing condition descritption.
+- **else** : Display's the error/warning/failing condition description.
 If no description is provided, it shows the `doc` or name of test.
 This behaviour is specially usefull of a test has more than one failing condition, for example:

 ```python
 #tests have to start with test_